 5. El Caminito del Rey, Spain

-Sunny southern Spain’s “king’s little road” is a once-perilous trek that has recently been redesigned with safety features that make El Caminito accessible for many more hikers.
-Originally designed as cliffside walkways for hydroelectric plant workers, today the 2-mile path on narrow wooden walkways draws thousands of hikers ready to brave the 350-foot drop-off with views of the Malaga mountains and the Guadalhorce River down below.
+Sunny southern Spain’s “king’s little road” is a once-perilous trek recently redesigned with safety features that make El Caminito accessible for many more hikers.
+Originally designed as cliffside walkways for hydroelectric plant workers, today, the 2-mile path on narrow wooden walkways draws thousands of hikers ready to brave the 350-foot drop-off with views of the Malaga mountains and the Guadalhorce River below.

 4. Stairs of Death, Incan Trail to Machu Picchu, Peru